Kārte Parwān

 Kārte Parwān is a neighborhood in north-western Kabul, Afghanistan, and home to the Sikh Gurdwara Karte Parwan, Sheerno Junior High, Hotel Inter-Continental Kabul and the Bagh-e Bala Palace.
-The area used to be the center of the Afghan Hindu and Afghan Sikh communities.
+The area used to be the center of the Afghan Hindu and Afghan Sikh communities before the Soviet invasion of Afghanistan.
 It is located 3 to 5 km away from downtown Kabul, and the Salang Watt road passes through part of it.
 The area is noted for having several high-profile mansions.
 Most of its residents are ethnic Tajiks.

-The Pakistani embassy in Kabul is also situated in this neighborhood.
+The Pakistan embassy in Kabul is also located in this neighborhood.